 - Personal loans: Ideal for people who need a personal loan for a second mortgage, to pay off debt, or for a car loan.

-- Asset-based loans: Ideal for rapidly growing businesses who need lending fast, but are low on cash.
+- Asset-based loans: Ideal for rapidly growing businesses that need lending fast but are low on cash.
 Assets can include accounts receivable or inventory.

-- Factoring: Ideal for a fast-growing manufacturer that may not have the credit but has a lot of interested customers.
+- Factoring: Factoring is ideal for a fast-growing manufacturer that may not have the credit but has many interested customers.
 Collateral would involve the customer selling 80% of the value of their accounts receivable.

-- Installment loans: Ideal for merchants that offer payment plans to their customers can get financing from financial companies.
+- Installment loans: Installment loans are ideal for merchants who offer payment plans to their customers to get financing from financial companies.